Athletic Training Services

 Sports Injury Prevention

-Before games, trainers help the team get warmed up and stretched out.
+Before games, athletic trainers help the team get warmed up and stretched out.
 They may provide one-on-one services, such as applying athletic tape to weak areas, to patients at risk for injuries.

 On-Field Injury Assessment, Treatment and Care Coordination

-Our trainers provide coverage for team practices and events like tournaments.
+Our athletic trainers provide coverage for team practices and events like tournaments.
 Their in-depth knowledge of the musculoskeletal system enables them to assess on-field injuries quickly.
 They pinpoint the source of the issue and assist coaches in making return-to-play decisions.

-For more severe injuries or orthopedic trauma, trainers relay details to our sports medicine doctors and together determine how to proceed.
+For more severe injuries or orthopedic trauma, athletic trainers relay details to our sports medicine doctors and together determine how to proceed.
 This information helps expedite care on the field or during follow-up appointments in our clinic.

 Rehabilitation Assistance

-Trainers provide specialized care to young athletes recovering from injuries.
+Athletic trainers provide specialized care to young athletes recovering from injuries.
 They do functional and performance testing to determine whether it’s safe for your child to resume pre-injury activity levels.
 Athletic trainers may also recommend extra drills to improve strength and reinforce proper technique.

 Sports Injuries We Care For

-• Concussions
+- Concussions